-The Company's Board of Directors has been characterised from 2006 by a number of Independent Directors who represent the absolute majority of its members.

-At the date of their appointment and subsequently once a year, the Board assesses the continued validity of the requirements of independence envisaged by the Self-Regulatory Code and the requirements envisaged by the Unified Finance Law (TUF) in relation to non-executive Directors who are qualified as Independent.
+The Company's Board of Directors has been characterised from 2006 by a number of Independent Directors who represent the absolute majority of its members, with a more rigorous approach of the Self-Regulatory Code that in the case of member companies of the FTSE-MIB index makes a recommendation that at least one third of the Board is to be comprised of Independent Directors32.
+However, in the case of Pirelli this recommendation will be applied with effect from the next mandate, namely, from the date of renewal of the Board of Directors that will fall from office with the approval of the financial statements as at December 31, 2013 At the date of their appointment and subsequently once a year, the Board assesses the continued validity of the requirements of independence envisaged by the Self-Regulatory Code and the requirements envisaged by the Unified Finance Law (TUF) in relation to non-executive Directors who are qualified as Independent.